-Here are some common questions you might want to think about before signing on the dotted line.
+Here are some common questions you might want to think about before signing on the dotted line with a financial adviser.

 Q. Where can I look for general information on a financial adviser?